-From the 2008 electricity crisis onwards, there is a clear and sharp inflection point for electricity tariffs in South Africa.
-From 2007 to 2021, electricity tariffs increased by 753%, whilst inflation over this period was134%.
-Thus, electricity tariffs increased more than five-fold in real money terms in 14 years.
+- From the 2008 electricity crisis onwards, there is a clear and sharp inflection point for electricity tariffs in South Africa.
+From 2007 to 2022, electricity tariffs increased by 653%, whilst inflation over this period was 129%.
+Thus, electricity tariffs increased four-fold (or quadrupled) in real money terms in 14 years.

 Considering the current serious state of Eskom’s debt and the fact that the country probably cannot afford for Eskom to fail, consumers can likely expect a continuance of much higher than inflation electricity price increases over the next several years.

 In fact, Eskom has already applied to NERSA for a 32% tariff increase in April 2023.
 It has also applied to NERSA to restructure residential tariffs to ‘reflect cost drivers more accurately’.
 The restructured tariffs will see two main options for direct Eskom customers – Homepower and Homeflex.

 For the Homepower tariff, the grid connection fee would increase from R218/month to R938/month – this is the charge before you have used a single kWh of electricity!